stormpat/blockr-python/README.md

 exchange = coin.exchange_rate()
 ```

-*TODO - BUILD FORMATTER METHODS IN CORE API*

 #### Block API

 You can fetch information about a specific block, or multiple blocks at the
 same time.

-The variable passed in to the block pai function can be of:
+The variable passed in to the block API function can be of:

 - A block number (eg: ```223212```)
 - A block hash (eg: ```0000000000000000210b10d620600dc1cc2380bb58eb2408f9767eb792ed31fa```)